adamrushuk/AutoStartStop/README.md

 # Automatically Start & Stop VMs
-These scripts are examples of how you can make use of VMWare's PowerCLI extension to setup a timed schedule for automatically starting and stopping vApps or VMs in vCloud Director.
+These scripts are examples of how you can make use of VMWare PowerCLI to set up a timed schedule for automatically starting and stopping vApps or VMs in vCloud Director.

-These examples are fully documented in [Blueprint sc-gen-339](https://portal.skyscapecloud.com/support/knowledge_centre/7212f4f1-32b8-4cdd-998f-2cdc95f31bcd) in the Skyscape Knowledge Centre available through the Portal.
+These examples are fully documented in [Blueprint uck-gen-339](https://portal.skyscapecloud.com/support/knowledge_centre/7212f4f1-32b8-4cdd-998f-2cdc95f31bcd) in the UKCloud Knowledge Centre available through the Portal.

 These example scripts have been written to leverage the use of metadata properties that can be set against either a vApp, or each individual VM.
-There are 2 sets of scripts provided to demonstrate the functionality.
+There are two sets of scripts provided to demonstrate this functionality.

 ### Report Current Metadata settings
 The CheckVAPPMetadata.ps1 and CheckVMMetadata.ps1 scripts will generate a report of your vApps / VMs respectively, writing out a CSV file containing the currently set Metadata properties.
 You can use these two scripts to show which VMs are configured to be automatically started and stopped.